- Faiz Ahmed

 Seeking Divorce in the Countryside: Marital Grievances, Dispute Resolutions, and Gender Inequalities in Contemporary China [ project summary ]

-By studying rural women seeking divorce, this project will explore the help-seeking behaviors of two enormous segments of the Chinese population: rural residents and women.
+By studying rural women seeking divorce, this dissertation project will explore the help-seeking behaviors of two enormous segments of the Chinese population: rural residents and women.
 In post-Mao rural China, how have rapid social changes affected marriage and family life?
-To what extent and by what means do rural residents mobilize law to address marital grievances?
+To what extent and by what means do rural residents mobilize state law to address marital grievances?
 In what ways does a grassroots legal system redress inequities and injustices and in what ways does it reproduce and reinforce them?
 These questions are intrinsically important insofar as rural Chinese account for a sizable chunk (over 10 percent) of humanity, and an even greater proportion of humanity seeking divorce.
-Moreover, in China, women are far more likely than men to initiate divorce litigation; in recent years, this gender disparity in divorce lawsuits has become ever more pronounced in the countryside.
+Moreover, in China, women are far more likely than men to initiate divorce litigation.
+In recent years, this gender disparity in divorce lawsuits has become ever more pronounced in the countryside.
 However, to date no research has explored Chinese women's litigiousness.
-In highlighting these two social groups (rural residents and women), this project will be the first systematic research on the character of grievances rural women tend to harbor, how they seek justice through legal channels, and the needs and wants they experience throughout disputing processes.
+In highlighting these two social groups (rural residents and women), this project will be the first systematic research on the character of grievances rural women harbor, how they seek justice through legal channels, and the needs and wants they experience throughout disputing processes.